 A direct mailing for fashion brand Jack Wills, received on 7 February 2016, included their spring catalogue.

 One page featured images of male and female models in their underwear drinking, dancing and on a bed together.
 Text at the top stated UNDERWEAR ...
-Pure and comfortable cottons, or flirty delicate laces, whatever your choice, you can be sure it's
+Pure and comfortable cottons, or flirty delicate laces, whatever your choice, you can be sure

-what's underneath that counts ... .
+it's what's underneath that counts ... .
 Large text at the bottom stated ... midnight MISCHIEF .

 Another page, promoting loungewear , featured images of male and female models on a bed.
-Some of the models wore loungewear, one male model was topless on a bed with a woman while reading and another woman wore a bra with a strap falling off her
+Some of the models wore loungewear, one male model was topless on a bed with a woman while reading and another woman wore a bra with a strap falling

 A complainant challenged whether the images were unsuitable for publication in a clothing catalogue that was targeted at, and seen by, teenagers.